SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     :param string transactionID: The (optional) client generated transactionID.
     :return: a status indicating success or error.

+.. py:function:: findPeople(filter, transactionID)
+    :noindex:

+    Retrieve a list of people who match passed in search criteria.

+    **Authorization**: :todo:`To be defined`

+    :param dict filter: The search criteria to match on.
+    :param string transactionID: The (optional) client generated transactionID.
+    :return: a status indicating success or error and in case of success the matching person list.

 ----------

 .. py:function:: createDocument(personID, documentID, documentData, transactionID)